StevisonLab/Arctoides-Hybridization/README.md

 # _Macaca arctoides_ Genital Evolution Project Details
 This repository details methods and data for the corresponding manuscript detailing hybridization in the _M. arctoides_ genome and the role of hybridization in traits related to genital morphology.

-A snapshot of the pre-release of this repository can be found on Zenodo.
+A snapshot of the final version of this repository at the time of acceptance of our MS can be found on Zenodo.
 Please cite this DOI, the [associated pre-print](https://www.biorxiv.org/content/10.1101/2020.05.18.102251).
 [![DOI](https://zenodo.org/badge/349222702.svg)](https://zenodo.org/badge/latestdoi/349222702)

 ## Samples: